Karen Young (American singer): "Hot Shot" in popular culture

 "Hot Shot" was featured in the 1990 film Reversal of Fortune and in the 2020 documentary The Times of Bill Cunningham.
 The song was a featured sample in Daft Punk's song "Indo Silver Club" on their album Homework.
-The song was also used by the BBC in the mid-1980s during its coverage of the World Snooker Championship for "hot shots" compilations during the tournament.
+The song was also used by ITV in the mid-1980s during its coverage of the World Snooker Championship for "hot shots" compilations during the tournament.
 Hot Shot was covered by the pop band, Blondie and included as a bonus track on the Japan and South Africa editions of their comeback album, No Exit.
 Various remixes of the song were released in 2007.
 "Hot Shot" made three separate appearances in the UK Singles Chart in 1978, 1979, and 1997.
 The highest placing was number 34.

 "Rendezvous with Me," a song written by Kahn in 1979, was intended as a follow-up to "Hot Shot," but it was never finished.
 Discovered in Kahn's tape vault, "Rendezvous with Me" was released by MaxRoxx Music in March 2009.